 DO Have A Trial

 A trial run is a must, in my opinion.
-Your stylist will be able to tell you if the look you’ve picked is unrealistic due to your hair texture, length, etc. This is when you’ll get to see all those thoughts, ideas, and magazine pulls put in to action.
+Your stylist will be able to tell you if the look you’ve picked is unrealistic due to your hair texture, length, etc. This is when you’ll get to see all those thoughts, ideas, and magazine pulls put into action.
 Maybe you’ll realize it’s “just not right” or maybe the stylist will have a better idea.
 Either way, a practice run is a sound idea.
 If you’re trying your dream bridal hair for the first time on the day of your wedding, there’s a lot less time to change your mind if it turns out that the look you wanted just doesn’t suit you.
 Make sure you also bring any hair accessories or a veil to your trial.

 DON’T Be Cheap

 You get what you pay for.
 I say this all the time.
 This doesn’t mean you have to shell out a week’s pay for your style.
 Set a realistic budget and stick to it.
 Do you really need the ritzy salon?
 Is that what you want?
 What you can afford?
 If you’re trying hard to save, think about trying some up and coming talent.
 Perhaps a junior stylist or call a beauty school and ask if they have promising students that might be interested.
-Usually they’ll be more than willing to come to the location of your choosing and price their services fairly.
+Usually, they’ll be more than willing to come to the location of your choosing and price their services fairly.
 (Don’t forget to offer them photos from your photographer for their portfolio.)
 Furthermore, if you would prefer or insist that all of your bridesmaids (and family members) look their best and have their hair done professionally, consider chipping in.
-Costs can really add up quick for the wedding party and this often causes friction and stress.
+Costs can really add up quickly for the wedding party and this often causes friction and stress.
 Be honest when booking appointments about what sort of style they’re each looking for, or if they have very long or short hair.
-Salons will probably be willing to charge accordingly, instead of booking the mother-of-the-groom for an $80 up do when all she would really like is a sleek blowout.
+Salons will probably be willing to charge accordingly, instead of booking the mother-of-the-groom for an $80 updo when all she would really like is a sleek blowout.